Russian navy conducts major maneuvers near Alaska

 The maneuvers also saw Onyx cruise missiles being fired at a practice target in the Gulf of Anadyr from the coast of the Chukchi Peninsula, it added.

-As the exercise was ongoing, U.S. military monitored a Russian submarine surfacing near Alaska on Thursday.
+As the exercise was ongoing, U.S. military spotted a Russian submarine surfacing near Alaska on Thursday.
 U.S. Northern Command spokesman Bill Lewis noted that the Russian military exercise is taking place in international waters, well outside U.S. territory.

+Lewis said the North American Aerospace Defense Command and U.S. Northern Command were closely monitoring the submarine.
+He added that they haven’t received any requests for assistance from the Russian navy but stand ready to assist those in distress.

+Russian state RIA Novosti news agency quoted Russia’s Pacific Fleet sources as saying that the surfacing of the Omsk nuclear submarine was routine.

 The presence of Russian military assets in the area caused a stir for U.S. commercial fishing vessels in the Bering Sea on Wednesday.